Use Confluence as a Knowledge Base

 If your Confluence site is connected to another Atlassian product (via an application link), you can make use of these great integration features:

 - If you use any Jira application - add a JIRA Issues macro to your troubleshooting article to provide quick access to known issues.
 This has the added advantage of automatically updating when an issue is resolved or its status changes.
 One simple way to do this would be to add some labels to Jira to indicate the issue should appear in the knowledge base (for example 'printer-kb'), and then add a Jira Issues macro with a query like 'label = 'printer-kb and status <> resolved'' on all articles with the printer topic.

 - If you use Jira Service Desk - link a Confluence space to be used as a knowledge base.
 Users (including those without a Confluence license) can search your knowledge base directly from within the Service Desk customer portal.
 You can connect Jira Service Desk with Confluence 5.10 or later.

 - If you use Questions for Confluence Server - add a Questions list macro to troubleshooting articles, to highlight the top questions with the same topic as the article, and an Ask a Question button to the knowledge base homepage.

-Search for 'knowledge base' on Marketplace and see if there is an add-on that's right for your knowledge base.
+Search for 'knowledge base' on Marketplace and see if there is an app that's right for your knowledge base.